Skip to main content

 If you are going to be making any changes to the circom circuits, then you can follow the compile circuits guide and skip the next section.

-MACI has two main zk-SNARK circuits.
-Each circuit is parameterised.
+MACI has two main zk-SNARK circuits, and each of them is parameterized.
 There should be one .zkey file for each circuit and set of parameters.

 Unless you wish to generate a fresh set of .zkey files, you should obtain them from someone who has performed a multi-party trusted setup for said circuits.
 For more details on which artifacts have undergone a trusted setup, please refer to the Trusted Setup page.